By Susan Tay, Founding Partner of OTP Law Corporation, Co-Founder of PracticeForte Pte Ltd

 In these parts, we dealt 1stly with how the essence of Therapeutic Justice for family cases is in the healing.
-The next parts involve the perspectives and roles of the different players involved and they are namely, The Lawyer, The Accountant and in this article, The Mediator.
+The next parts involve the perspectives and roles of the different players involved and they are namely, The Lawyer, The Accountant, The Mediation Advocate, The Neutral Evaluator, The Counsellor and in this article, The Mediator.

 In the context of these articles, family cases will be restricted to divorces and the issues arising out of a divorce i.e. property division, financial support and importantly, children’s matters including custody, care and control, access.